 Mr. Chizuzu a bit of information about yourself?

-My name is Timothy Chizuzu I was born in Kadoma, I’m a mining consultant I started mining consultancy in 2006 that when I was registered by the ministry of mines.
+My name is Timothy Chizuzu I was born in Kadoma, I’m a mining consultant I started mining consultancy in 2006 that is when I was registered by the ministry of mines.

 What made you venture into the mining business and why?